Go Back

 Notes

-• Storage: Store the tea (without sparkling water) in the refrigerator for up to 3 days.
-Add sparkling water only when serving.
+Store the peach tea base in the refrigerator for up to 3 days without sparkling water.
+Add the sparkling water only when serving to keep the drink fizzy and fresh tasting.